-A All-Purpose Overview of Video Editor Description
+A Extensive Overview of Video Editor Description

 What Is Video Editor Description?